 During the next seven years, Carlyle acquired The Tower at Greystone, a luxury apartment house in Yonkers, New York and reacquired The Versailles Apartments in Philadelphia.
 In 1998, Carlyle directed a $20 million renovation of five floors of the Rittenhouse Regency into a 192 room four-star Sheraton Hotel.
 The hotel was built as the first environmentally friendly hotel in the country and has won several awards.

 In 2000, Norman Dimson became Chairman of the Board of Carlyle and Michael Dimson became President, taking over the day-to-day responsibilities of the company.
 The firm plans to continue its emphasis on acquiring and redeveloping luxury apartments in the eastern section of the United States.

 Over the past two or three years, Carlyle has made an active effort to manage properties for small building owners.
 We are now providing full and comprehensive management services for properties ranging from 10 units to 529 units.
 As Managers, we will always strive to provide our clients with the service and results they deserve.

-Since 2012, Carlyle has been actively expanding its portfolio of properties in Philadelphia through its subsidiary, Carlyle PhiladelphIa Apartments ccc-philly.com Luxury properties have been acquired in the Old City, Northern Liberties and Ardmore area of Philadelphia.
-The firm plans to continue to expend its portfolio of properties in the Philadelphia area.
+Since 2012, Carlyle has been actively expanding its portfolio of properties in Philadelphia through its subsidiary, Carlyle Philadelphia Apartments ccc-philly.com Luxury properties have been acquired in the Old City, Northern Liberties and Ardmore area of Philadelphia.
+The firm plans to continue to expand its portfolio of properties in the Philadelphia area.